Bibodh Karki, MD

 PGY-2 Resident

 Dr. Lucero was born and raised in Chihuahua, Mexico.
 She attended medical school at Universidad Autonoma de Chihuahua.
-Following medical school, Dr. Lucero worked in Chihuahua for 3 years before moving to New Mexico.
+Following medical school, Dr. Lucero worked in Chihuahua for three years before moving to New Mexico.
 She had great experiences working in a rural community and later on in an emergency department in her hometown.

-“Even though I didn’t plan on moving to New Mexico, this state has grown in me due to its unique blend of cultures and its beautiful landscapes.”
+“Even though I didn’t plan on moving to New Mexico, this state has grown in me due to its unique blend of cultures and beautiful landscapes.”